dmbarbour/wikilon/docs/AboutABC.md

 * ABC is **easily serialized and rendered**.
 ABC has a plain-text encoding that directly embeds numbers and literals.
 Thus, even a simple text editor can provide a useful view for debugging and comprehending code.
 AO is designed for use with editable views, projectional editors.
 Sophisticated graphical renderings are feasible.

 * ABC **embraces data**.
 Where most languages shift responsibility for data to an external filesystem or database, ABC prefers to internalize it.
 Doing so simplifies serialization, persistence, composition, static safety, partial evaluation and staging, transparent procedural generation, and modeling interactive objects.
-Further, this readily extends to larger-than-memory data via a stowage model and persistent data structures.
+Further, this readily extends to larger-than-memory data via stowage and caching.

 * ABC is **evaluated by local rewriting**.
 ABC subprogram may usefully be evaluated with very little context, e.g. no need to provide arguments, no need to reach a subprogram from a main function.
 The bytecode is effectively an active material: just place it and watch it flow together.
 Further, partially evaluated results are useful even if our quota times out.
 Local rewriting simplifies a lot of Awelon project's HCI visions for computation being continuous, omnipresent, easily observed, composed, and tested.